ChinghongWu/Insight_DataEngineering_CodeChallenge/README.md

 This repo is dedicated to the Insight Fellowship program, focusing on development,testing for the code challenge

 ## Shell Script: run.sh
-The run.sh file store in top level of repo is the shell script for executing consumer_complaints.py file It passes two parameters to python file: input path, output path
+The run.sh file store in top level of repo is the shell script for executing consumer_complaints.py file.
+It passes two parameters to python file: input path, output path

 ## Source code: consumer_complaints.py